jxz12/EcoBuilder/README.md

 DO THIS NOW:
 claim moneys
-(CV) finish chess thing and ecobuilder lol
+(CV) graphviz, finish chess thing, ecobuilder lol

 LEVELS:
 fix superfocus small nodes
-do procrustes for SGD layouts
+fix the 2 visualisations (finalize trophic and do procrustes for SGD layouts)

 some final bosses
 research TUTORIAL!!!

-send data collected while not connected only grab leaderboards that we need (but always median) make leaderboards scrollable
+send data collected while not connected

 # TESTS
 add nodes and links and make sure adjacency is correct (check for nulls and not nulls in nodes and links, and in graveyard) (also check constraint calculations)